d-ries/linux-essentials/06_software/01_course.md

 Setting up zip (3.0-11build1) ...
 Processing triggers for man-db (2.9.1-1) ...
 ```
-If we analyse the output of the command we can see a couple of this happening:
+If we analyse the output of the command we can see a couple of things happening:
 * It reads the package list to find the `zip` package.
 After this is done it builds a dependency tree to see what dependencies the `zip` package needs.
 * It points out that it will install an additional package called `unzip`.
 This is a dependency of the `zip` command.
 * It points out what new packages will be installed and if any packages will be updated.